-- Do not overfill the coolant expansion bottle. - Check the coolant freeze point in the radiator and in the coolant expansion bottle.
-If engine coolant 5 (antifreeze) needs to be added, the contents of the coolant expansion bottle must also be protected against freezing. - If frequent engine coolant (antifreeze) additions are required, the cooling system should be pressure tested for leaks.
+• Do not overfill the coolant expansion bottle.

-- Maintain engine coolant (antifreeze) concentration at a minimum of 50% OAT coolant (conforming to MS-12106) and distilled water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the coolant expansion bottle overflow hoses are not kinked or obstructed. - Keep the front of the radiator clean.
-If your vehicle is equipped with air conditioning, keep the front of the condenser clean. - Do not change the thermostat for Summer or Winter operation.
-If replacement is ever necessary, install ONLY the correct type thermostat.
-Other designs may result in unsatisfactory engine coolant (antifreeze) performance, poor gas mileage, and increased emissions.
+- Check the coolant freeze point in the radiator and in the coolant expansion bottle.
+If engine coolant (antifreeze) needs to be added, the contents of the coolant expansion bottle must also be protected against freezing. - If frequent engine coolant (antifreeze) additions are required, the cooling system should be pressure tested for leaks. - Maintain engine coolant (antifreeze) concentration at a 5 minimum of 50% OAT coolant (conforming to MS-12106) and distilled water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the coolant expansion bottle overflow hoses are not kinked or obstructed. - Keep the front of the radiator clean.
+If your vehicle is equipped with air conditioning, keep the front of the condenser clean.